Chiefs fan who buried Kingdom flag under Raiders new stadium speaks out

-KANSAS CITY, MO/LAS VEGAS (KCTV) -- The Las Vegas construction worker who buried a Chiefs flag under the Raiders' new stadium spoke out to KCTV5 this week, reflecting on his heroic act and the aftermath.
+KANSAS CITY, MO (KCTV) -- The Las Vegas construction worker who buried a Chiefs flag under the Raiders' new stadium spoke out to KCTV5 News this week, reflecting on his heroic act and the aftermath.

 Gerard DeCosta, a lifelong Chiefs fan living in Las Vegas, did what any die-hard Kingdom fan would do if given the chance---He received national acclaim in 2017 for burying a Chiefs flag in the construction work underneath the Raiders' new stadium in Sin City.